blackeuler/t3kroots.com/static/assets/lessons/lesson1.md

 ![PayDay](https://media1.giphy.com/media/l41lYNASsqlUOt9Xq/200.webp?cid=ecf05e470far77gx1fo8ltxiqu2ssq1ut5augnpc96cm8ld0&rid=200.webp&ct=g)
 #### A Bicycle
 Another example is a bicycle.
-There could be many functions made of this but lets start with a bicycle takes in pedals as input and gives out going forward as output.
+There could be many functions made of this but lets start with a bicycle takes in pedals as input and gives out going forward as output

     - Input: Pedaling